 Board of Directors

-Jim Pearson, Vice President – Jefferson County
+Jim Pearson, President – Jefferson County

 Jim came to the Olympic Peninsula in the early 1970s and quickly fell in love with the wild beauty, richness, and diversity of its mountains, forests, and rivers.
 He’s lived here ever since.
 Jim’s a long time NOSC volunteer, participating in beach seining, restoration planting, restoration monitoring, and coho salmon surveys.
 His favorite volunteer activity has been conducting chum salmon surveys on Chimacum Creek which allows him to share his love and knowledge of his home creek with other NOSC volunteers.